clio-lang/clio/docs/source/platforms.rst

 Browsers
 --------

-The default browser template for Clio uses Parcel_ for bundling the generated code, minimum supported browser versions can be set in project's ``clio.toml``.
+The default browser template for Clio uses Rollup_ and Babel_ for bundling the generated code, minimum supported browser versions can be set in project's ``clio.toml``.
 The default value is ``["defaults", "not IE 11"]``.